tgstation/tgstation/.github/CONTRIBUTING.md

 ### Do not use text/string based type paths
 It is rarely allowed to put type paths in a text format, as there are no compile errors if the type path no longer exists.
 Here is an example:

-### Use var/name format when declaring variables
-While DM allows other ways of declaring variables, this one should be used for consistency.

 ```DM
 //Good
 var/path_type = /obj/item/baseball_bat